 Mrs Smith/ Mrs Yates

-Mrs Smith’s group will be learning about multiplication and division then moving on to 3D Shape.
+Mrs Smith’s group will be learning about Fractions.

-Miss Phillips’ group will be learning about capacity.
+Miss Phillips’ group will be learning about rounding.

 Staying Safe Online

 While learning online, remember to Stay Safe.
 There are lots of online resources to support this.
 One we recommend is https://www.thinkuknow.co.uk/professionals/resources/jessie-and-friends/